THE LIFE COACH SCHOOL PODCAST – Episode 214

 “Think about the stories that you tell yourself and make sure you’re distinguishing those stories from what’s actually happening.
 Because we create dramas – stories – about other people and about our own situation that are literally fiction.”

 And not inviting her over ever again is letting my drama determine my future actions, in relation to this woman.
+And then maybe I start telling this story to some other friends, and they start not inviting her over, either.

 “If you let thought drama drive your actions, you will do some crazy-a things that are not useful.”